Washoe Lake Camping Clinic October 7-9. 2022

 This is dry camping.
 Some sites have electricity for an additional cost, but spots are not guaranteed.
 There are restrooms but no showers.
 Please bring battery-operated lights and whatever else you may need.
 Each campsite has a pen for your horse.
 Feed and water buckets are NOT provided.

 Please be sure to bring a first aid kit and bug repellent for both you and your horse, as well as anything else you need to camp comfortably.

-Clinic Fee: $375.00 - Continental breakfast and lunch included in this fee
+Clinic Fee: $450.00 - Continental breakfast, lunch and buffet style dinner included in this fee